radumarias/rencrypt-python/README.md

 # Examples

 You can see more in [examples](https://github.com/radumarias/rencrypt-python/tree/main/examples) directory and in [bench.py](https://github.com/radumarias/rencrypt-python/tree/main/bench.py) which has some benchmarks.

+**On Windows you can mlock up to 128 KB by default.
+If you need more you need to first call `SetProcessWorkingSetSize` to increase the `dwMinimumWorkingSetSize`.**

-Here are few simple examples:
+Here are few simple examples.

 ## Encrypt and decrypt with a buffer in memory